TRANSPORT TO SOUTHWOLD

 It is doubtful whether many of Southwold’s inhabitants needed to journey further than Reydon until the 1700s or later, but those who did would have been faced with rough unsurfaced tracks which turned to mud in winter and dust in summer.

-Early road maps show that Southwold was isolated for quite a long time.
-John Ogilby’s strip map of 1675 indicates a turning to ‘Swole’ (Southwold) just beyond ‘Blyborrough’ but at Wangford and you would then have travelled along what is now the B1126.
+Early road maps show that Southwold was relatively isolated for quite a long time.
+John Ogilby’s strip map of 1675 indicates just one turning to ‘Swole’ (Southwold) - at Wangford.
+From there you would have had to travel along what is now the B1126.
 Senex’s strip map of 1768 shows the same.
-But by 1783 Joseph Hodgkinson’s survey shows a turn off to Southwold where it is now.
+But by 1783 Joseph Hodgkinson’s survey shows a road to Southwold where the A1095 is now.

 The state of the roads was so bad in the 17th century that Turnpike Trusts were set up in an attempt to improve maintenance standards.
 The costs were met by charging a toll.
-It was 48 years after the first Act of Parliament which introduced them that Suffolk had its first Turnpike and a further seventy four years, in 1785, before there was one roughly on the line of today’s A12.
-However, they never came to Southwold.
+It was 48 years after the first Act of Parliament which introduced them that Suffolk had its first Turnpike and a further 74 years - in 1785 - before there was one on the road which roughly folowed the route of today’s A12.
+Turnpikes never came to Southwold.

 Stage-coaches

-Travel by stage-coach originated during the late 1600’s and inns, known as posthouses, were recognised stopping points where horses were changed and passengers take refreshment.
-However it was not until February 1822, when the town was beginning to become attractive to visitors, that Southwold had its first stage-coach service, going to Great Yarmouth and Norwich.
+Travel by stage-coach originated during the late 1600’s and inns, known as posthouses, were recognised stopping points where horses could be changed and passengers take refreshment.
+However it was not until February 1822, when the town was beginning to attract visitors, that Southwold had its first stage-coach service, going to Great Yarmouth and Norwich.
 To read about it, click here.

 Royal Mail Coaches, Post Horses and Letter Carriers